 The middle of September saw red letter days at Anam Cara when our 800 lbs wood cookstove was delivered to the end of our drive and hauled to the house by Kirk & Ollie, our tractor.
 The next day the guys came with our heating wood stove and installed both beauties in the house.
-Here's to being toasty & cooking without fossil fuels!
+Here's to

 This is our water boiler to provide hot water to our radiant floor, which is our backup heat, and our domestic hot water until we get our solar hot water put in.
 Above is the bathroom vanity Kirk made with the vanity top that arrived with both corners broken.
 Still waiting for another we'll go ahead and use this one temporarily if need be since the damage doesn't affect its functionality.

-Stairwell to the right with Brian's pine sheathing handiwork and an antique light fixture we've been moving around with us for years.
+Stairwell to the right with Brian's pine sheathing handiwork and an antique light fixture we've been moving around with us

 We take time out to notice the beautiful New England autumn all around us.
 We all celebrated together our first fire in the wood stove.
 Kirk & Cheryl celebrated their 30th anniversary with dinner out and a dozen gorgeous white roses.
 And we'll be gathering with friends, the Weyer family, at their off-grid house for Thanksgiving.
 So we're not completely obsessed with housebuilding.